hxsllc/Omeka-S-theme-IIP/README.md

  You will find the site banner coded into **/view/layout/layout.phtml** in the tag **`<a id="institution-logo">`**

+ The banner can vary in width from a small square, to a rectangle, to extending across the entire screen.

  *Logo image*

  The logo file is not set by default, and can be uploaded/attached via *Sites > Theme > Edit theme settings*.
-The logo appears in the top right corner, to the right of the banner.
+The logo appears in the top right corner, to the right of the banner (outlined in blue in the example screenshot below).
 An appropriate size/ratio would be around 250px by 75px.

 ![Screenshot of theme header with logo outlined in blue](docs/screenshot6.png?raw=true "Screenshot of theme header with logo")